-The fourth phase of the project, a 1-mile reach within a steep canyon on land owned by the Clackamas County Soil and Water Conservation District and 3 other private landowners added to its logistical complexity.
+The fourth phase of the project, a 1-mile reach within a steep canyon on land owned by the Clackamas County Soil and Water Conservation District and three other private landowners added to its logistical complexity.
 As general contractor, and working closely with our subcontract Columbia Helicopter, Inc., Biohabitats led aerial installation of 95 large Douglas fir logs and rootwads and the intricate engineering of those logs into 22 complex structures that function to stabilize the creek while providing much needed cover, resting, and rearing habitat for threatened Coho salmon and steelhead, as well as other fish and aquatic species.

-Project video created by David Bugni.
+Videos by David Bugni.

 David Bugni, Landowner, and Clackamas County Soil and Water Conservation District